ljm565/tensorrtllm_backend_tutorial/README.md

 ```

 #### 3.3.
 Convert LLM weights to TensorRT-LLM checkpoint format
-Here, we will use [Phi-3-mini-128k-instruct](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct) model as an example.
 ```bash
 # You can use the `--model_dir` option to specify a Hugging Face model repository.
 python3 ./convert_checkpoint.py --model_type "Phi-3-mini-128k-instruct" --model_dir "microsoft/Phi-3-mini-128k-instruct" --output_dir ./phi-checkpoint --dtype float16